pluget/mpm_repository/README.md

-# MCLI repository - repository of Minecraft plugins, for usage with MCLI command line tool
+# MCLI repository
+Repository of Minecraft plugins, for usage with MCLI command line tool

 ## License (SPDX)